<iframe src="//www.googletagmanager.com/ns.html?id=GTM-K2VJGK" height="0" width="0" style="display:none;visibility:hidden">

 Q: My pump is leaking through the weep hole.
 What is causing this?

 Weep holes are exactly as their name describes.
-They are small holes located in the outer hub and suction plates of your GIW pump’s wet end.
+They are small holes located in the outer hub and suction plates of your KSB GIW, Inc. pump’s wet end.
 The purpose of these holes is to actually “weep” or leak slurry from inside the pump as internal wear components begin to show signs of deterioration.
 Weep holes are designed to act as indicators to notify operators that their pumps need attention.

 As liners begin to incur wear, they will “hole through.”
 This means holes will form in the liners, allowing pressurized slurry to leak into the cavity between the outer plates and the liners.
 Once the slurry makes its way into this space, it will “weep” through the weep holes, thereby indicating that the liners need to be replaced.